g3eky/cube/README.md

 # Cube C Program with CMake

-A simple C program built using CMake.
+A simple C program built using CMake with OpenGL support.

 ## Project Structure